I can’t find the “OUYA” for unknown devices to install the ADB driver!!!

 Thanks, S, I can just go back to the tutorial and install the driver now that I know where it is right?

 Not so fast!
 If you attempt to install the driver in the mode that it is currently in right now Windows 10 x64 bit will instantaneously reject your file!
 This is part of a new security effort Windows 10 has put into place over the drivers that it accepts within Windows.
 Any and all modifications to the .inf file will result in an error displayed above because windows believes that people like me are behaving in a malicious way and rather than allow the user to trust whether or not I am Microsoft thinks that you are not smart enough to know any better and makes that decision for you.

 The good news is disabling integrity checking and turning on test signing so the OS no longer checks the certificate of a driver can be achieved with just a few lines of code right-click on your Windows icon and click on command prompt (admin).
 Click yes to approve and it will open up a DOS shell.
 Type in the following:

 bcdedit -set loadoptions DISABLE_INTEGRITY_CHECKS bcdedit -set TESTSIGNING ON shutdown /r

-Upon the passing of the last command you will be greeted with this message asking you to shut down and save your work.
-Also note that I will be placing a “Disable.bat” file into the cyanouya.zip file that you will be downloading on the Cyanogen Tutorial.
+There will also be a “disable.bat” script you can run as administrator in the C:\cyanouya\win10 folder of cyanouya.zip to help automate this process.
+Upon the passing of the last commands, you will be greeted with this message asking you to shut down and save your work.
+Also, note that I will be placing a “Disable.bat” file into the cyanouya.zip file that you will be downloading on the Cyanogen Tutorial.